 The Citrus Heritage Run is partnering with the Riverside Police Officers Association’s Hometown Hero Honor Run (October 11th) and the Mission Inn (November 9th) to start our own RUN RIVERSIDE CHALLENGE.
 Anyone that completes one race in all three events will receive a special finishers medal at the end of their Citrus Heritage Run race.
 All three events will be sharing resources and promoting the other events in the RUN RIVERSIDE CHALLENGE (free booths, links to the other events website, flyers in goodie bags, etc).

-Be one of the select athletes who can sport a medal for the RUN RIVERSIDE CHALLENGE.Registration Closed!
+Be one of the select athletes who can sport a medal for the RUN RIVERSIDE CHALLENGE.Register Now!

 Race Packet Pickup

 Our race packet pickup will be hosted by Sports Authority on January 9th from 3pm to 8pm.

 We recommend that participants pick up their race packets on Friday, January 9th.
 Race packet pick up will also be available on Saturday, January 10, beginning at 6:30am.

 Friday, January 8, 2016 – 3:00 to 8:00 PM